 Past Events: Environmental Snaptalks

-The Bucknell Environmental Center's first ever "Environmental Snaptalks" occurred on Thursday, March 10th.
-6 professors from across colleges and departments spoke for 8 minutes each on a variety of environmental and sustainability perspectives.
-Their presentations are available for viewing below.
+The Bucknell Environmental Center's first ever "Environmental Snaptalks" occurred on Thursday, March 10, 2011.
+Six professors from across colleges and departments spoke for eight minutes each on a variety of environmental and sustainability perspectives.
+Their presentations are available for to view:

 - Kevin Gilmore, visiting assistant professor of civil and environmental engineering, examined "Implementation of the Total Dissolved Solids Restrictions on Marcellus Shale Flowback Water."